Understanding CRP in Education Loan: What It Means and How It Affects Your Loan Approval

 If I have a scholarship, does it affect the CRP of my education loan?

-Can CRP be negotiated with the bank?
+Can CRP be negotiated with the lender?

 How much can CRP add to the total interest paid on my loan?